 a photo of a whole chicken on a smoker with bbq sauce

-I think this whole chicken recipe is wonderful when served with coleslaw, smoked corn on the cob, Smoked Mac and Cheese or Smoked Hasselback Potatoes.
+I think this whole chicken recipe is wonderful when served with side dishes like vinegar coleslaw, a simple green salad, smoked corn on the cob, smoked mac and cheese or smoked hasselback potatoes.

-Add a nice green salad and you have a full meal!
+Add ice cream bars or strawberry dump cake for dessert, and you have a full meal!

 a photo of a raw whole chicken being rubbed with a spice rub

-Store leftover smoked chicken in an airtight container in the refrigerator for up to 3 days.
+Leftover smoked chicken can be saved in an airtight container in the refrigerator for up to 4 days.

 The Juiciest Smoked Chicken Recipe